-In terms of potential for profit, trading has always been a genuine opportunity to turn a small sum into a fortune.
+Trading creates opportunity to profit but requires the right application of knowledge and experience, trading has always been a genuine opportunity to turn a small sum into a fortune.
 The advances in communications over the last two decades, bringing affordable, fast internet access to almost every corner of the planet, has revolutionised access to all markets, and brought the potential of trading within reach of almost anyone.

 traded every day

 In that environment, trading instruments that allow investors to leverage their funds, that is

 control larger positions with their available capital, have grown in popularity.

 Forex trading is the largest trading market in the world, with over $5.3 Trillion traded every day.